Kings & Queens (Jamie T album)

 Kings & Queens is the second album by English singer-songwriter Jamie T, released first in the UK on 7 September 2009.
 The album reached No. 2 on the UK Albums Chart.

 Singles

 The first single released from the album was "Sticks 'n' Stones" released on 29 June 2009.
-It featured three B-sides; "St. Christopher", "On The Green" and "The Dance of the Young Professionals" and reached No. 15 on the UK Singles Chart.
+The titular EP featured three B-sides: "St. Christopher", "On The Green", and "The Dance of the Young Professionals"; and reached No. 15 on the UK singles chart.

 "Chaka Demus" was the second single to be released from the album and was out a week before the album, on 31 August.
-It peaked at No. 23 on the UK Singles Chart.
+It peaked at No. 23 on the UK singles chart.
+The namesake EP also featured three B-sides: "Forget Me Not (The Love I Knew Before I Grew)" (feat.
+Hollie Cook & Ben Bones), "Planning Spontaneity", and "When They Are Gone (For Tim)".

 "The Man's Machine" was the third single from the album, released on 23 November 2009.
+The song interpolates intros from the Angelic Upstarts with The Rockin' Berries' cover of "Poor Man's Son", among a few others.
+This EP, too, featured three B-sides: "Believing in Things That Can't Be Done"; "Jenny Can Rely on Me"; and "Man, Not a Monster".

-The album's fourth single a re-recorded version of "Emily's Heart" along with a cover Bruce Springsteen's "Atlantic City" as a B-side was released on 15 March.
-A music video for "Emily's Heart" was released in February 2010.
+The album's fourth single—a re-recorded version of "Emily's Heart", along with a cover Bruce Springsteen's "Atlantic City" as a B-side—was released on 15 March 2010.
+A music video for "Emily's Heart" preceded it on February 2010.